cnnrbrn/react-content/module-2/lesson-3.md

 -   "/" - renders the BookList component
 -   "/detail/:id" - renders the BookDetail component.
 We are creating a URL parameter with this route called "id".
 We can call this anything.
 In BookDetail we will retrieve this parameter.

-The code in `src/components/books/BookList.js` is very similar to the code from the previous lesson.
+The code in <a href="https://github.com/NoroffFEU/react-router-url-params-and-single-resource-requests/blob/master/src/components/books/BookList.js" target="_blank">src/components/books/BookList.js</a> is very similar to the code from the previous lesson.

 The only differences are inside the return: